kylanj7/Lab-LLM-Proxy/README.md

 Create custom LLM training datasets
 Gather more data
-RAG (Retrieval-Augmented Generation) Implementation for reasonalble performance on smaller models (3b parameters) smaller models used for CPU inference and multiple user unterations.
+RAG (Retrieval-Augmented Generation) Implementation for reasonalble performance on smaller models (3b parameters) smaller models used for CPU inference and multiple users.
 ## License

 MIT License - See [LICENSE](LICENSE) file for details.